The Greatest Film Composers of All Time & Their Best Movieby smith-d-c | created - 07 Aug 2011 | updated - 07 Aug 2011 | Public

 34. Carter Burwell

 Carter Burwell was born on November 18, 1954 in New York City, New York, USA as Carter Benedict Burwell.
-He is known for his work on Carol (2015), True Grit (2010) and Fargo (1996).
+He is known for his work on Carol (2015), Three Billboards Outside Ebbing, Missouri (2017) and True Grit (2010).
 He has been married to Christine Sciulli since 1999.

 Fargo & Miler's Crossing (tie)